 Guardianships If an individual is unable to care for him or herself or manage their financial affairs, having a guardian appointed by the court may be necessary.
 There are many alternatives that may prevent the need for a court appointed guardianship.
 Contact Stirneman Law, PLLC to discuss your options.
 Partition of Real Property Partition is the legal term pertaining to division of property between joint owners.
 Often times the situation arises where beneficiaries become joint owners of real property and in some cases cannot agree as to how the property should be divided amongst themselves.
 If an agreement cannot be reached, a joint owner can file a partition action with the appropriate court.
 In Texas, joint owners have an absolute right to compel partition of the jointly owned property.
 There are two principle remedies in regards to a partition action, one being "partition in kind" and the second being "partition by sale".
 Partition in kind is defined as the division of heirs' property into physically distinct and separately titled parcels.
 Partition by sale is defined as a court ordered sale of the entire heirs' property, whether by open-market sale, sealed bids, or auction.
 If you are a joint owner of real property and cannot reach an agreement with other joint owners in regards to division, contact Stirneman Law, PLLC.

-OIL & GAS Stirneman Law, PLLC assists clients with the following:
+REAL ESTATE Stirneman Law, PLLC assists clients with the following:

 Drafting/reviewing/negotiating oil and gas leases, joint operating agreements, and farmout agreements